Arshmishra16/Movie-match-for-two/README.md

 # Movie-match-for-two
-Movie Match for Two is a simple app that helps two people find a movie they can both enjoy.
-Each person selects a few movies they like, and the app compares those choices to a large movie dataset.
-It then recommends films that best match both sets of preferences.
+Movie Match for Two is a simple app that helps two people quickly find a movie they’ll both enjoy.
+Each person selects a few movies they like, the app compares those choices using a recommendation model, and then it suggests films that best fit both of their tastes.
+The goal is to make choosing a movie easier and avoid the usual indecision or scrolling.

+The project is built with a modern web stack to keep everything fast, responsive, and easy to maintain.
+It uses TypeScript, React, and Next.js for the main app structure, with Tailwind CSS for styling and smooth UI animations.
+A few helper libraries—like lucide-react for icons, clsx and tailwind-merge for cleaner class handling, and @radix-ui/react-scroll-area for polished scrolling—help make the interface feel clean and intuitive.

+Tech Used
+Languages
+TypeScript
+CSS
+HTML (JSX)

+Packages & Libraries
+next
+react
+react-dom
+tailwindcss
+tw-animate-css
+lucide-react
+@radix-ui/react-scroll-area
+clsx
+tailwind-merge